pip-services/pip-services-docs/content/en/toolkit/recipes/sqlserver_persistence/_index.md

   Not available
 {{< /tabsection >}}

-###### update_partially()
+###### updatePartially()

 This method updates one or more given fields in a record.
-It accepts the correlation_id, the record’s id, and a dictionary containing the fields to be updated as input parameters.
+It accepts the correlationId, the record’s id, and a dictionary containing the fields to be updated as input parameters.
 It returns a SqlServerPersistence object containing the updated record.
 The following example explains how to use it.

 {{< tabsection >}}
    Not available